henningkerstan/enocean-async/docs/ARCHITECTURE.md

 Each EEP statically declares its `Entity` list.
 Entities are physical real-world sub-units (push buttons, relay channels, cover motors, sensor elements).
 The EEP fully specifies what entities exist — including their observable types and accepted instructables — before any telegram arrives.

-This is possible because EnOcean EEP variants are fixed: `D2-01-00` has exactly one relay channel; `F6-02-01` has exactly four rocker buttons.
-Instance count is per-variant, not discovered at runtime.

 ### Observable carries intrinsic metadata

 `Observable` is a `str, Enum` whose members carry `unit`, `kind`, and `possible_values` as intrinsic properties.
 The unit is fixed per observable type — temperature is always in `°C`, illumination always in `lx`.
 If two quantities differ in unit, they are distinct `Observable` members. `possible_values` for ENUM-kinded observables lives on `Observable` rather than on `Entity`, so any consumer can read allowed values without a device context.
 This eliminates all scattered `(Observable, str | None)` unit pairs and per-entity `possible_values` dicts that previously appeared in factory declarations, `DeviceSpec`, and `Entity`.